simplesamlphp/simplesamlphp/docs/simplesamlphp-authproc.md

 The most important parameter of each item on the list is the *class* of the *Auth Proc Filter*.
 The syntax of the class is `modulename:classname`.
 As an example the class definition `core:AttributeLimit` will be expanded to look for the class `\SimpleSAML\Module\core\Auth\Process\AttributeLimit`.
 The location of this class file *must* then be: `modules/core/src/Auth/Process/AttributeLimit.php`.

-You will see that a bunch of useful filters is included in the `core` module, but there are many others publised as [SimpleSAMLphp modules)[https://simplesamlphp.org/modules/] you can install.
+You will see that a bunch of useful filters is included in the `core` and `saml` modules, but there are many others published as [SimpleSAMLphp modules)[https://simplesamlphp.org/modules/] you can install.
 Beyond that, you are encouraged to create your own filters and share with the community.
 If you have created a cool *Auth Proc Filter* that does something useful, let us know, and we may add it on the Modules overview.